iamstrained/mdj-campaigncodex/Cover Art and Evocative Tone Setters.md

 <img src="http://res.publicdomainfiles.com/pdf_view/83/13939356022222.png" width="420">

-as well as other seed elements, like this dragon (which was used in The Great Tale image above).
+as well as other seed elements, like this dragon (which was used in **The Great Tale** image above).
+This image was what allowed the top-of-the-waves (low detail but enough to capture a viewers interest) in the output image.
 <img src="https://cdn.midjourney.com/0544f223-7926-4428-8330-7129e501f0ca/grid_0.png" width="610">